American models Gigi and Bella Hadid have Palestinian heritage through their father. AP

 The post came days after US President Donald Trump said he wants the US to "buy and own Gaza".

-Bella ended her post by saying: "Palestine will always belong to Palestinians."
+Bella ended her post by saying: "Palestine will always belong to Palestinians".

 This show of solidarity isn't surprising as over the years, the sisters have often spoken out in support of their people.

-The younger of the two sisters has long used social media to shine a light on the plight of Palestinians.
+Bella has long used social media to shine a light on the plight of Palestinians.

-In a post pinned to her Instagram grid, initially shared in August 2021, she shares a photo of someone holding a sign with a quote attributed to her: “It's free Palestine til Palestine is free.”
+In a post pinned to her Instagram grid, initially shared in August 2021, she posted a photo of someone holding a sign with a quote attributed to her: “It's free Palestine til Palestine is free.”

 In the accompanying caption, she writes: “I won’t stop talking about the systematic oppression, pain and humility that Palestinians face on a regular basis.
 With only love in my heart and an open mind to educate myself and learn more every day.”